Who Bought the Most Expensive New England Home at $100 Million With Prohibition-Era Whiskey in the Cellar?

 Wow!
 This estate has been in the William Ziegler family since 1905.
 Ziegler was a baking soda magnate who originally built this estate as a summer getaway to the country.

 And are the new owners a family or two families that ponied up $100,000,000 for this Fairfield County, Connecticut gold coast address?
 Or, did the Town of Darien (pronounced Derry-Ann) where the home is located, go for it?
-When I first saw this listing, I was routing for the town because the thought behind owning it is turning it into a public-use green space for the residents of Darien.
+When I first saw this listing, I was rooting for the town because the thought behind owning it is turning it into a public-use green space for the residents of Darien.
 I mean just look at it!

 According to the New York Post, this 60-acre 'Great Island' as it's known, is one of the largest remaining undeveloped parcels of land in the area, and that's why the town is grabbing it up.
 How cool is that!
 The town jumped at something that will add an incredible piece of green space.
 Lucky residents now have a HUGE park according to the town, and then some.